Thomas J. Watson Fellowship

 Inspiring: The project is deeply meaningful to the individual’s life and will provide the energy to sustain and propel the nominee through the ups and downs of the year.

 Open: We often say that “Watson is wide.”
-The project should take advantage of the Fellowship’s unique latitude, its flexibility and permission to stay curious, even fail.
-The project should reject linear achievement and professional advancement as its central aim.
+The project should take advantage of the Fellowship’s unique latitude—its flexibility and permission to stay curious, even fail.
+Rather than focusing on linear achievement or professional advancement, the project should be explorative, and engage with perspectives and identities beyond their own.

-Bold: Provided a project is realistic, applicants are encouraged to push the envelope.
-To stretch.
+Bold: Provided a project is realistic, applicants are encouraged to push the envelope—to stretch.
 Stretch will look different for everyone.
-Someone who has lived abroad several times for extended periods, exploring aspects of the topic, independently, should be able to convey how the Watson would be a significantly new— transformative, not just additive—experience.
+Someone who has lived abroad several times for extended periods, exploring aspects of the topic independently, should be able to convey how Watson would be a significantly new—transformative, not just additive—experience.

 Realistic: Without institutional affiliations, Watson Fellows have little support structure in the field.
 Given this independence, the project must balance boldness with pragmatism.
 The project should demonstrate that the nominee is thinking in feasible terms.
 “What is achievable, given my subject matter, my preparation, my contacts, my funding, my skills?”